keyPress

 A response handler element that records subject response by key press.
 Also works with other keyboard-like devices.
-At default waits for one press of any key, then records response and ends on its own.
-Response values generated are numbers corresponding to keys you list in property listenKeyNames, or operating system-depending key numbers if you don't set it.
+At default waits for one press of any key on any attached keyboard, then records response and ends on its own.
+Response values generated are numbers corresponding to keys pressed—see property listenKeyNames below.

 See also textInput elements.